-This type only matches search terms to keywords when the exact components and word order is entered into the search query.
+This type only matches terms to keywords when the exact components and word order is entered into the search query.
 While exact match doesn’t make your product or brand as visible as the other types do, it most accurately targets the intended audience.

 This is because ads will display to shoppers who search specifically for the advertiser’s product.

 Now you have all the base background knowledge on what Amazon PPC is and how it works.
 Next, you have to put it into action with an Amazon advertising campaign.
 Here are the steps to effectively getting started to do so:

 All keywords should be relevant in the product listing content.
 The listing must contain great quality pictures and influential text.